 HC-130J Super Hercules

-This HC-130J is the long-range search and rescue variant flown by the US Coast Guard.
-The aircraft’s system includes automatic identification and direction-finding capabilities; long range, multimode radar electro-optical and infrared, or EO/IR, sensor turret that provides both imagery and target data; advanced open architecture mission system processor; and an extensive communications suite.
+The HC-130J is the long-range search and rescue variant flown by the US Coast Guard.
+The aircraft’s system includes automatic identification and direction-finding capabilities; long range, multimode radar; electro-optical and infrared, or EO/IR, sensor turret that provides both imagery and target data; advanced open architecture mission system processor; and an extensive communications suite.
 The six HC-130Js are based at CGAS Elizabeth City, North Carolina.
 The Coast Guard HC-130Js were declared operational in 2008.
-Three additional HC-130Js are on order.
+Three additional HC-130Js are on order, and the first aircraft is expected to be delivered in 2015.

 KC-130J Super Hercules

-The Marine Corps also operates four KC-130Js that have been modified to the Harvest HAWK, or Hercules Airborne Weapons Kit, configuration.
-This roll-on, roll-off modification (EO/IR sensor, quad-mount AGM-114 Hellfire missile launcher, internal AGM-175 Griffin missile launch tubes with ten missiles, and an internal computer control console) has been used to great effect in the armed surveillance, intelligence, and reconnaissance, or ISR, role in Afghanistan.
+The Marine Corps also operates KC-130Js that have been modified to the Harvest HAWK, or Hercules Airborne Weapons Kit, configuration.
+This roll-on, roll-off modification (EO/IR sensor, quad-mount AGM-114 Hellfire missile launcher, internal AGM-176 Griffin missile launch tubes with ten missiles, and an internal computer control console) has been used to great effect in the armed surveillance, intelligence, and reconnaissance, or ISR, role in Afghanistan.
 Harvest HAWK-equipped aircraft are based at Cherry Point and Miramar.
-The Marines will eventually operate six Harvest HAWK aircraft with an additional four KC-130Js to be modified to accept the mission kit.
+Six Harvest HAWK mission kits were produced for operations while four additional aircraft were modified to accept the kit to provide additional capability.

 Ten C-130Js were modified on the assembly line to the WC-130J configuration.
 These aircraft, assigned to the 53rd Weather Reconnaissance Squadron at Keesler AFB, Mississippi, are designed to fly into hurricanes and tropical storms to track and monitor storm conditions and movement on missions lasting twelve hours or longer.
 The Hurricane Hunters began operations with the WC-130J in 2003.